7 Best Affordable Pet Insurance Companies of 2026

 A customized quote is then presented to you based on the responses you provide.
 For this reason and more, Pumpkin has the best customer reviews.

 Customers also love the quick and easy claim process as well.
-You can file a claim online, and claims can be paid directly to you or your vet.
+You can file a claim online, which can be paid directly to you or your vet.

-In addition to having the best customer experience, Pumpkin has several coverages that come standard and which other insurers charge extra for.
+In addition to having a great customer experience, Pumpkin has several coverages that come standard and which other insurers charge extra for.

-For example, if a vet recommends advanced treatments or alternative therapies, you can get coverage for acupuncture, stem cell therapy, and behavioral therapy for your pets that have arthritis or chronic pain.
+For example, suppose a vet recommends advanced treatments or alternative therapies.
+In that case, you can get coverage for acupuncture, stem cell therapy, and behavioral therapy for your pets with arthritis or chronic pain.

 Another example is that Pumpkin covers all pets, regardless of age.